UBC-MDS/DSCI-532_2025_11_world_happiness/reports/m1_proposal.md

 -   `Explained by: Generosity`: Generous behaviors in the country (numerical)
 -   `Explained by: Perceptions of corruption`: Trust in institutions and government (numerical)

-### Feature Engineering

-- regional average columns for each feature including `Ladder Score` (total: 7 columns), which averages regional features values for comparison (numerical)
-- `Continent` column that reflects the continent a country is belonged to for continent summaries and data visualization (categorical)

-These engineered features will enable users to explore and understand global well-being on a deeper level.
+We will also derive `Happiness Rank Change`, which will be a numerical column capturing the difference in a countries ranking between years.
+Additionally, we will create a numerical feature called `regional average`, which aggregates happiness scores across continents for regional comparison.These engineered features will enable users to explore and understand global well-being on a deeper level.

-### Data Cleaning

-- We ensured no missing data is present and all records correctly mapped to a Region and a Continent
-- We renamed features to ensure intuitive understanding by users
+The datasets will be loaded from the World Happiness Report website.
+Additionally, we will combine these datasets and ensure every country is assigned to a region.

 ## Research Questions and Usage Scenarios